 Track 1 requires 16 modules, thesis, and seminars and results in 32 student credit hours.
 This track includes a research thesis and requires students to be Face-to-Face in College Station, Texas.
 Students will work in conjunction with faculty members affiliated with the Texas A&M Energy Institute.

 Face-to-Face or Fully Online

-Students pursuing Track 2 – Non-Thesis in the Master of Science in Energy are free to select from the entire set of Elective Modules to design a custom array of courses.
-The Texas A&M Energy Institute suggests three Elective Course Themes in the following topical areas: Energy Digitization, Energy Policy and Management, and Sustainable Energy.
+Students pursuing the Master of Science in Energy are free to select from the entire set of Elective Modules to design a custom array of courses.
+The Texas A&M Energy Institute suggests three Elective Course Themes in the following topical areas: Sustainable Energy, Energy Policy and Management, and Energy Digitization.

 Fast Track to Energy Leadership

 The Texas A&M Energy Institute’s Master of Science in Energy (MSE) is designed to create the next generation of leaders in energy, this program targets both students and professionals who want to be educated on the high-impact and interdisciplinary facets of the energy research landscape through quantitative analytical methods and multi-scale systems based approaches.